nawalgao/BayesianModelCalibration/README.md

 Check notebook for the developed multilevel model.

-For running the notebook, you would need PyMC package.
+For running the notebook, you would to install PyMC package.